quannt/quannt.github.io/_posts/2015-06-20-js-resources.markdown

 Some useful resources at this point

 * [Book: Maintainable JavaScript](http://shop.oreilly.com/product/0636920025245.do).
 Great book on how to write good, production ready `JavaScript`.
-Some things you should expect to learn from this
-- Build your own coding style and why it's so important to have one.&nbsp;
-- Separation of concerns and how to apply it on web development environment&nbsp;
-- Common gotchas when building a script-heavy application.&nbsp;
+Some things you should expect to learn from this: build your own coding style and why it's so important to have one, separation of concerns and how to apply it on web development environment, common gotchas when building a script-heavy application, etc.

 * [Book: Learning JavaScript Design Patterns A JavaScript and jQuery Developer's Guide By Addy Osmani](http://addyosmani.com/resources/essentialjsdesignpatterns/book/).
 Wikipedia does a pretty good job at explaining what is design pattern